 Within each subject, Learning objectives set the standards and content for of what the children should know.

 Age groups are determined by the age of most of the children in the class.
 Reception children are aged 4-5, Year 1 are 5-6, Year 2 are 6-7 and so on up to Year 6, at the end of which the children have reached their 11th birthday and transfer to secondary school.
 The Reception class (R) is classed as the FOUNDATION STAGE, KEY STAGE 1 comprises of Years 1 and 2 and KEY STAGE 2 comprises of Year 3-6.
 Under the revised National Curriculum children work towards Age Related Expectations for their year group.
 They will be assessed as Working Towards(Emerging), Working At Age Related(Expected) or Working at Greater Depth within the standard(GDS).
 Children are Teacher assessed throughout the year and also have Standard Assessment Tests (SATs) at the end of KS1(Year 2) and end of KS2(Year 6).
 At the end of Year 1 children are assessed in their knowledge of Phonics.
+Year 4 pupils also complete a statutory Multiplication Check at the end of the school year.
 Parents are notified of the results of these assessments.